 On the way to wisdom

 We also saw how, although wisdom might seem an elevated goal, it is also often quite ordinary.
 Wisdom isn't just about abstruse theories.
 It is also about how we go about our lives.
 However clever somebody might be, if they spend their practical lives getting into all kinds of scrapes, it's not clear we could call them wise.
-So in the second class, we looked at Aristotle, and the distinction he makes between phronesis (practical wisdom, or wisdom associated with praxis) and theoria (theoretical wisdom).
+So in the second piece, we looked at Aristotle, and the distinction he makes between phronesis (practical wisdom, or wisdom associated with praxis) and theoria (theoretical wisdom).

 What makes Aristotle's account challenging is that he upends many of our assumptions about the relationship between theory and practice.
 For him, practical wisdom can never be simply about applying theory to specific circumstances.
 Instead, Aristotle insists that practical wisdom is a wholly different kind of thing from theoretical wisdom.
 In practical wisdom, he argues, the specific circumstances always have a greater weight than any general rules.
-This makes practical wisdom a kind of navigational skill (as we saw in the story of our two seafarers in lesson two).
+This makes practical wisdom a kind of navigational skill (as we saw in the story of our two seafarers in week two).

 This goes against present-day intuitions.
 We tend to think that theory is validated by how useful it is.
 Only when we can find a theory's practical application does it justify us going to the trouble of developing theoretical wisdom in the first place.
 But Aristotle disagrees.
 For him, things are the other way round.
 It is not the job of theory to inform practice.
 Instead, it is the job of practice to build a foundation of wise action, which is a necessary condition for us to build a life dedicated to theoretical contemplation.

-In the third class, we looked at the limits of wisdom.
+In the third piece, we looked at the limits of wisdom.
 What if the wisdom we hope for, or to which we aspire, is forever out of reach?
 There's a strong precedent for this thought.
 The wisdom of Socrates consisted in knowing how much he didn't know.
 And the Zhuangzi is sceptical about the very idea of the pursuit of knowledge and virtue.
 For the Zhuangzi, the quest for wisdom is a kind of wild goose chase, as we try to cram an infinity of things we could know into the finite vessel of our minds.
 And the pursuit of virtue, or practical wisdom, is similarly problematic: after all, the Zhuangzi asks, what if our pursuit of virtue simply screws things up?

-In the fourth class, we looked at an ambiguity that has existed in the European philosophical tradition since Greek times.
+In the fourth article, we looked at an ambiguity that has existed in the European philosophical tradition since Greek times.
 According to Plato, Socrates argued that wisdom was a matter of leaving behind, as far as possible, our concern with the body.
 Wisdom is about accessing the pure realms of thought, far from the mess of our bodily lives.
 But Xenophon's account of Socrates gives a very different view.
 For Xenophon, Socrates argued that the body had a crucial role in wisdom, even if we understand wisdom in the most refined and theoretical sense.
 We all know that we can't think clearly if we have a fever, if we are drunk, if we are tired, or if we are in physical distress.

 Practical wisdom is about action, so it necessarily depends on the body.
 But theory or contemplation involves the body too, simply because there is always a physical, embodied person who is doing the contemplating.
 Here Aristotle seems close to the mark when he says that developing practical wisdom (which involves action, and so also involves the body) is a precondition for contemplation.
 Despite the views that Plato attributes to Socrates, this all suggests the body has a huge role to play in the pursuit of wisdom.
 The search for better, wiser ways of living necessarily involves, to use a term from contemporary philosopher Richard Shusterman, somaesethetics: the attention to and the use of the body in particular ways.